fe-data/fe-docs/docs/usage/orders.rst

 Double clicking/tapping on a card or line brings you straight to the order `details`_.

+Pulling down the list triggers a refresh of the orders.

 Adding a new order can be done by clicking/tapping the ``+``-icon.
 The order will have the order status ``Dashboard``.

 Searching